sudo-rushil/sudo-rushil.github.io/index.md

 I'm Rushil Mallarapu

+I am an incoming first-year student in the Harvard class of '25.
-I am a rising senior at Fairfield Ludlowe High School in Fairfield, CT.
+~~I am a rising senior at Fairfield Ludlowe High School in Fairfield, CT~~.

 Here you can find a list of publications I've worked on, a selection of projects I did, my thoughts on different things I'm working on, and more!